-

 Changes in share ownership after the record date of the General Meeting do not affect the right to participate in the General Meeting or the shareholder's number of votes.

-On the date of the meeting notice, 5 May 2025, Alisa Bank Plc has a total of 150 031 563 number of shares.
-The company holds on 5 May 2025 directly and through subsidiaries a total of 14 081 shares which cannot be used to vote at the General Meeting.
+On the date of the meeting notice, 12 February 2026, Alisa Bank Plc has a total of 150 031 563 number of shares.
+The company holds on 12 February 2026 directly and through subsidiaries a total of 14 081 shares which cannot be used to vote at the Annual General Meeting.

 ALISA BANK PLC